A new kind of photo magazine

-Auslöser * is a bilingual (German & English) indie print magazine that focuses on the human stories behind the camera.
+Auslöser * is a biannual, bilingual (German & English) indie print magazine that focuses on the human stories behind the camera.
 Each issue features four in-depth photographer interviews, one company portrait behind the scenes and one camera in detail.
-The first issue is available for pre-order now and will be shipped at the beginning of March 2019.
+The first issue is available since March 2019 shipping worldwide and from selected museum shops, galleries, magazine and book stores.

 * Auslöser [aʊ̯sløːzɐ] (“Shutter Button” / “Trigger” / “Release”; German; Noun)

 - Auslöser is a creative medium for photographers and art lovers.

 - Auslöser is available exclusively in printed form, published twice a year from March 2019.